haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-routes-more-cache.md

 The cache duration is determined by the `Cache-Control` response header value.
 If no `Cache-Control` header is in the response, we use the `default_ttl` key.

 ## Cache key {#cloud-cache-key}
-To decide how to {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} a response, {{site.data.var.ee}} builds a cache key depending on several factors and store the response associated with this key.
+To decide how to {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %} a response, {{site.data.var.ee}} builds a cache key depending on several factors and store the response associated with this key.
 When a request comes with the same cache key, the response is reused.
 Its purpose is similar to the HTTP [`Vary` header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.44){:target="_blank"}.

 The parameters `headers` and
 `cookies` keys enable you to change this cache key.